-NOTE: Thanks to flying_leaves for pointing out the lack of clarity in two of the diagrams below.
-I’ve clarified the two diagrams, and have included them just under the main infographic, at the bottom of this post.
+NOTE: Thanks to flying_leaves for questioning two of the diagrams below.
+I’ve since clarified the two diagrams, and have included them here.

 Below is an infographic that illustrates how things that occur in Nature can be applied to design.
 It provides an example of how a conceptual hierarchy (in this case, CARS > PICKUPS > 4-CYLINDER) can be supported by a corresponding visual hierarchy.
 Verbal analogies are translated into visual analogies: 4-CYLINDER is a subset of PICKUPS as PICKUPS is a subset of CARS.